sdnrkyncu/Titanic/README.md

 # Titanic

 I started this project for the indivudial purpose of practising what I learn from the book "Hands-On Machine Learning" by Aurélien Géron on another dataset (titanic) different from the dataset used in the book.
-However, along the way I realized that this project could be very useful for others who want to learn machine learning.
+However, along the way I realized that this project could be useful also for others who want to learn machine learning.
 So, I decided to prepare it nicer firstly for myself for future refence, and for others.

 Some important features of the project: